ETH Zurich Research Grants

 ETH Zurich Research Grants ("ETH Grants")

-These grants are primarily intended to support highly innovative graduate student projects involving a single ETH Principal Investigator or a small number of colleagues.
-However, larger, interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.
+These grants are primarily intended to support highly innovative graduate student projects involving a single or two ETH Principal Investigators.
+Collaborations between colleagues that generate an added value are particularly welcome.
+Larger, interdisciplinary proposals involving several ETH Zurich groups and with a clear scientific added value with respect to the combined contributions are also eligible for consideration.

-The typical ETH Grant will comprise one PhD student with funding for the salary and for material costs.
+The typical ETH Grant will comprise one doctoral student with funding for the salary and for material costs, including travel to a scientific congress for the doctoral student.
 Requests for more than one doctoral student per Principal Investigator need to be well justified.
 Post-doctoral research positions will be funded only exceptionally.
 The maximum funding level for a project requesting support for a single ETH Zurich research group is CHF 500’000 over 3 years.
 Funding for interdisciplinary endeavors involving two or more ETH research groups is limited to a maximum of CHF 1’500’000 per project.

 Submission deadlines are March 1 and September 1 at 11.59 p.m.
 CET.